-Build and Run a Sample Project Using the Visual Studio* Command Line
+Build and Run a Sample Using the Visual Studio* Command Line

-Command line development can be done with a terminal window or done through Visual Studio Code*.
+You can use a terminal window or Visual Studio Code* for command-line development.
 Some tasks can be automated using extensions.
 To learn more, see Using Visual Studio Code with Intel® oneAPI Toolkits.

 To compile and run a sample:

-- Build and run a sample project using Microsoft Build*.
+- Build and run the project using Microsoft Build*.

 Download Samples using the oneAPI CLI Samples Browser

-Use the oneAPI CLI Samples Browser to browse the collection of online oneAPI samples.
-As you browse the oneAPI samples, you can copy them to your local disk as buildable sample projects.
-Most oneAPI sample projects are built using Make or CMake, so the build instructions are included as part of the sample in a README file.
-The oneAPI CLI utility is a single-file, stand-alone executable that has no dependencies on dynamic runtime libraries.
+Use the oneAPI CLI Samples Browser to explore the collection of online oneAPI samples.
+The oneAPI CLI Browser is a single-file, stand-alone tool that does not require any extra libraries.
+You can copy samples to your local disk as ready-to-build projects.
+The build instructions are included as part of the sample in a README file.
+Most oneAPI sample projects are built using Make or CMake.

 - Create a folder where you want to store your sample.
 For example, C:\samples\vector-add